According to the legend, Zeus, the king of the gods, once fell in love with Io, a priestess of Hera.

 Jealously, his wife Hera asked from Zeus to bring her the young girl-

+and when he brought her, Hera immediately transformed Io into a cow.
 Afterwards, Hera gave the transformed girl to her servant Argos, an all-seing monster that had hundred eyes all over his body.
-His mission would be to guard Io.
+Argo's mission would be to guard Io.

 However, Hera knew all about the plan and had already removed the eyes of Argos the day before.
-So after Argos' death, Hera transferred all his eyes to the tail of a peacock to thank and honor her servant.
+So after Argos' death, Hera transferred all his eyes to the tail of a peacock to thank and honor her loyal servant.